anoma/namada/tech-specs/src/explore/design/intent_gossip/intent_gossip.md

 The intent gossip network enables counterparty discovery for bartering.
-The users can express any sort of intents that might be matched and transformed into a fulfillable transaction on the Anoma ledger.
+The users can express any sort of intents that might be matched and transformed into a transaction that fulfills the intents on the Anoma ledger.

 An [intent](./intent.md) describes the desire of a user, from asset exchange to a green tax percent for selling shoes.
 These intents are picked up by a matchmaker